JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 ## The Main Function

-Now that there is both a channel writer and a channel reader, let's see how to put it all together in the `main` function.
+Now there is both a channel writer and a channel reader.
+Let's see how to put it all together in the `main` function.

 ```go
 func main() {